prebuild/prebuild-ci/README.md

 That means that in order to have prebuilds for all desired os / node combinations, make sure to run each of those in a CI job.

+__Pro Tipp:__ In order for prebuilds to be available as soon as a new version is published to npm, wait with the actual `npm publish` until all the CI jobs have completed.

 ## Installation

 ```bash